jaxankey/Virtual-Game-Table/README.md

 function new_game() { game.load_state_from_server('setup-standard.txt') }
 ```

+Basically, if you can get piece images, you can make a game.

 ## Here to Help
 Feel free to pester me if something isn't clear.
 I will likely be slow to respond, but I believe in this project and will gladly update the comments in the code or help out within reason.